Srushtika/realtime-multiplayer-webvr-aframe/tutorial.md

         material="src: #grid; repeat: 10000 10000; transparent: true;metalness:0.6; roughness: 0.4; sphericalEnvMap: #sky;">
   </a-entity>
 ```
+As you can see, we have implemented the complete app using ECS.
+However, this is not the only way that you can add objects to the scene.
+A-Frame comes with a few custom entities such as box, sphere etc. These custom entities are called [primitives](https://aframe.io/docs/0.7.0/introduction/html-and-primitives.html#primitives).

-I've added easy to follow comments within the code that explain what each of the entity-component set implements in our app.
-For the VR newbies, a sky is like a layer that covers your 360 deg sphere inside which you assume yourself to be standing while you are experiencing a VR app.
-It's generally like the sky in real-life which can be seen on the top as well appears to fold down near the horizon.
+As you can see, the code contains very easy to follow comments that explain what each of the entity-component set is trying to implement in our app.
+For VR newbies, here's something interesting- a sky is like a layer that covers your 360 deg sphere inside which you assume yourself to be standing while experiencing a VR app.
+It is generally analogous to the sky in real-life which can be seen on the top and appears to drop down near the horizon.
 We use `a-sky` in A-Frame to add a sky and the resource to be used can be either a 360 deg image or just a solid colour.

 Now comes the interesting part.
-We add a camera entity.
-This is a special entity offered by A-Frame that intrinsically grabs the continously changing position as well as rotation of your mobile phone while you are using an A-Frame powered VR app in the browser.
+We require a camera entity.
+This is a special entity offered by A-Frame that intrinsically grabs the continously changing position as well as rotation values of your mobile phone while you are using an A-Frame powered VR app in the browser.
 It takes advantage of the various gyro sensors in your phone to achieve this under-the-hood.

-Let's add the camera-entity as shown below.
-We can optionally give it a shape and animation, which helps us to track the movement by serving as a cursor.
+Here's how we can add a camera entity.
+We can optionally give it a shape and animation, which helps us track it's movement by serving as a cursor.

 ```html
  <!--camera entity-->